jainharshit3107/Covid-19_DS_project/README.md

 ![](tableau_sample.jpg)
 Above is a sample image of tableau public can visit it via link.<br>

-In Tableau part have done visulatization for-
+In Tableau part have done visualization for-
 1. Calender Graph - Active Cases
 2. Map Chart
 3. Trend Analysis - Cases and Vaccination wrt Date